The absurd life of Boris Johnson -- the man that could be Britain's next Conservative Prime Minister

 Johnson is a clownish character, but he’s got enviable popularity levels and is known by his first name across the UK.
 He’s even affectionately referred to as BoJo over social media.

-Johnson went to Eton College and university with Prime Minister David Cameron, but Boris was much more obviously political at the time.
+Johnson went to both school (Eton College) and university with Prime Minister David Cameron, but Boris was much more obviously political at the time.

-Johnson was sacked after a brief career at London-based newspaper The Times, and then worked for The Daily Telegraph as the paper's Brussels correspondent, gaining a name for himself in the centre-right press.
+Johnson was sacked after a brief career at the Times, and then worked for the Telegraph as the paper's Brussels correspondent, gaining a name for himself in the centre-right press.

-Politics and journalism run in the family.
-Boris' brother, Jo Johnson, is also a Conservative politician, following a career as an investment banker and as a bureau chief at the Financial Times.
+Politics and journalism runs in the family: Boris' brother Jo Johnson is also a Conservative politician, following a career as an investment banker and as a bureau chief at the Financial Times.

 Boris was appointed as editor of the Spectator magazine in 1999, before being selected for the Conservative seat of Henley on Thames and elected in 2001.

 Boris was embroiled in scandal in his early years as a politician.
-In 2003, as a member of Parliament (MP) and still Spectator editor, he said that the city of Liverpool reveled in a 'victim status.'
+In 2003, as an MP and still Spectator editor, he said the city of Liverpool revelled in a 'victim status.'

 Despite the repeated gaffes, people warmed to Boris, though the incidents often come off as clownish, they make him seem more authentic than normal politicians.